Rajpratik71/linux-manPages/date.md

               $ date --date='TZ="America/Los_Angeles" 09:00 next Fri'

 DATE STRING
-       The --date=STRING is a mostly free format human readable  date  string such  as "Sun, 29 Feb 2004 16:21:42 -0800" or "2004-02-29 16:21:42" or
-       even "next Thursday".
-A date string may contain items indicating cal‐ endar  date, time of day, time zone, day of week, relative time, rela‐ tive date, and numbers.
+       The  --date=STRING  is  a  mostly free format human readable date string such as "Sun, 29 Feb 2004 16:21:42 -0800" or "2004-02-29 16:21:42" or even "next Thursday".
+A date string may contain items indicating calendar date, time of day, time zone, day of week, relative time, relative date, and numbers.
 An empty string indicates the beginning of the day.
-The date string format is more complex than is easily docu‐ mented here but is fully described in the info documentation.
+The date string format is more complex than is easily documented here but is fully described in the info documentation.

 AUTHOR
        Written by David MacKenzie.